FairwindsOps/goldilocks/docs/advanced.md

 The CLI summary function should still be useful.
 It runs the same summary output that the dashboard uses, and can generate a JSON object that can be used elsewhere.

 ```
-A tool for analysis of kubernetes Deployment resource usage.
+A tool for analysis of kubernetes workload resource usage.

 Usage:
   goldilocks [flags]